kerski/powerquery-connector-ms-planner-rest-api/README.md

 1. Clone this repo to your local machine.

+1. Create a client_id.user file in the project folder.

 1. <strong>Copy the Application ID into the client_id.user file located in the project.</strong>

 1. Using your keyboard, use the shortcut Ctrl+Shift+B.  Visual Studio will prompt you within the command palette to choose a build task.
 Select the "build: Build connector project using MakePQX".